Ji-Hwan Bae Player Props: Pirates vs. White Sox

 Ji-Hwan Bae At The Plate

-- Bae has picked up an RBI in two games this year, with multiple runs batted in once.
+- Bae has driven in a run in two games this year, with multiple runs batted in once.

-- In three games this season (50.0%), he has scored, including multiple runs twice.
+- He has scored in three of seven games (42.9%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.